Sreevarshan-fin/Credit-Card-Campaign-AB-Testing/README.md

 - Solved a **credit card campaign optimization problem** by identifying high-potential customers for targeted marketing
 - Performed **EDA and segmentation**, uncovering the **18–25 segment as an underserved, high-spending group**
 - Designed and executed a controlled **A/B testing experiment** with proper sample sizing and random assignment
-- Validated campaign effectiveness using **Z-test (Z = 2.75 > 1.645)**, rejecting H₀ and confirming statistically significant impact
+- Validated campaign effectiveness using statistical hypothesis testing (Z = 2.75, p = 0.003 < 0.05), confirming a statistically significant positive impact
-- Confirmed statistical significance using **P-value method (p = 0.003 < 0.05)**, reinforcing reliability of results
 - Delivered a **+6.7% revenue lift**, demonstrating measurable improvement in customer spending
 - Quantified impact using **confidence intervals and effect size (Cohen’s d = 0.49)** to ensure practical significance
 - Achieved ~**40% conversion rate**, indicating strong campaign adoption among targeted customers